CALCRIM No. 1144. Using a Minor to Perform Prohibited Acts (Pen. Code, § 311.4(b), (c))

 legitimate medical, scientific, or educational activities.
 The People have

-was not acting for a legitimate medical, scientiﬁc, or educational
+not acting for a legitimate medical, scientific, or educational purpose.
+If

 New April 2010

-medical, scientiﬁc, or educational activities, the court has a sua sponte duty to
+scientific, or educational activities, the court has a sua sponte duty to instruct on

-burden of proof and what standard of proof applies to this defense.
-In the absence
+proof and what standard of proof applies to this defense.
+In the absence of statutory

-of statutory authority or case law stating that the defendant must prove the defense
+authority or case law stating that the defendant must prove the defense by a

-by a preponderance of the evidence, the committee has drafted the instruction to
+preponderance of the evidence, the committee has drafted the instruction to provide

-provide that the prosecution must prove beyond a reasonable doubt that the defense
+that the prosecution must prove beyond a reasonable doubt that the defense does not

 • Elements.
 Pen.
 Code, § 311.4(b), (c).